San Francisco blanketed in smoke as California fires rage

 The California Department of Forestry and Fire Protection said the blaze was exhibiting “extreme fire behavior” and challenging firefighters.

+To the south in San Mateo and Santa Cruz counties, about 22,000 people were ordered to evacuate because of a fire that was burning in dense wooded parkland but threatened communities, Cal Fire spokesman Jonathan Cox said.

+“This is a very active timber fire burning in two counties with a serious threat to both public safety and for structures that are out in front of it,” he said.

-As part of the same fire complex, thousands of homes and businesses were threatened in the wine-growing counties of Napa and Sonoma in an area devastated by a series of deadly blazes in the last three years.
+Thousands of homes and businesses were also threatened in the wine-growing counties of Napa and Sonoma in an area devastated by a series of deadly blazes in the last three years.
 At least seven fires were grouped together as one of two major Lightning Fires in Northern California, a nod to their origins just a day earlier.

 Powers said much of the fire was burning through rural areas with steep terrain, making it difficult to get crews in.